Part A:

 Part B

 "On March 16 we celebrate the anniversary of James Madison's birthday.
 Madison, traditionally viewed as the Father of the United States Constitution, is also seen by many as a defender of open government.
 He once wrote, "[a] popular Government, without popular information, or the means of acquiring it, is but a Prologue to a Farce or a Tragedy; or, perhaps, both.
-Knowledge will forever govern ignorance: And a people who mean to be their own Governors, must arm themselves with the power which knowledge gives."1 (Links to an external site.)Links to an external site.
-In a similar vein, he asserted that "the advancement and diffusion of knowledge" is "the only Guardian of true liberty."
+Knowledge will forever govern ignorance: And a people who mean to be their own Governors, must arm themselves with the power which knowledge gives."1 In a similar vein, he asserted that "the advancement and diffusion of knowledge" is "the only Guardian of true liberty."

 9. The Excerpt above says that, As we remember James Madison's birthday on March 16th, know that he is usually seen as one of the front runners of the American Constitution.
 He's also looked at as a protector of the government, since he wrote, a government without knowledge or the desire to learn will surely fall. those with knowledge will always lead those without it, and those who lead themselves only must use the strength that knowledge allows them to have.
 He also stated that constantly expanding our knowledge is the only way to be truly free.